mozilla/application-services/megazords/ios-rust/README.md

 For testing out local changes in a consuming app, you can:

 * Take a local checkout of https://github.com/mozilla/rust-components-swift.
+> Note: `rust-components-swift` contains a submodule of `application-services`, if you're testing any code changes you'll need
+> to push/publish your branch and update the submodule in that repo.
 * Run `./build-xcframework.sh` to build the XCFramework bundle.
 * Unzip the resulting bundle inside the root of the `rust-components-swift` checkout, and `git add` it.
 * Edit `rust-components-swift/Package.swift` and follow the comments on the `MozillaRustComponents`